HotelSierraWhiskey/HotelSierraWhiskey/README.md

 ### Hi there 👋

-My name is Hank and I write firmware for embedded systems.
+My name is Hank and I'm a software developer.

-Peruse my repositories at your leisure.
+My Projects:

 - [Bonsai](https://github.com/HotelSierraWhiskey/bonsai) - A tiny, persistent file manager for ARM-based embedded systems
-- [Pyskad3](https://github.com/HotelSierraWhiskey/pyskad3) - A (mostly) complete API for the SK-AD3 card dispenser
+- [Pyskad3](https://github.com/HotelSierraWhiskey/pyskad3) - An API for the SK-AD3 card dispenser
-- [APDU Utils](https://github.com/HotelSierraWhiskey/apdu_utils) - A minimal library for managing DESFire APDUs
+- [APDU Utils](https://github.com/HotelSierraWhiskey/apdu_utils) - A collection of DESFire APDUs
-- [Psylink](https://github.com/HotelSierraWhiskey/psylink) - A backend + protocol for distributing prompts to locally deployed LLMs
+- [Psylink](https://github.com/HotelSierraWhiskey/psylink) - A protocol + implementation for distributing prompts to locally deployed LLMs